dropbox/stone/docs/evolve_spec.rst

 Planning for Backwards Compatibility
 ====================================
 * When defining a union that you're likely to add tags to in the future, use an open union.
-By default, unions are open in Stone.
+By default, unions are open.
   Stone exposes a virtual tag called "other" of void type to generators that is known as the "catch-all" tag for this purpose.
-  If a recipient receives a tag that it isn't aware of, it will default the union to the other tag.
+  If a recipient receives a tag that it isn't aware of, it will default the union to the "other" tag.

 Leader-Clients